When am I eligible for Medicare benefits and when should I enroll?

-Remember: when you stop working, you have 8 months to enroll in Medicare Part B and 63 days to enroll in Medicare Part D after your employment ends.
+Remember: when you stop working, you have 8 months to enroll in Medicare Part B and 63 days to enroll in Medicare Part D after your employment ends to avoid penalties.
 Any later than that and your premiums may be higher when you do enroll.
 To enroll in Part C, Medicare Advantage, you must submit your enrollment request within 60 days of your loss of active employer or union coverage or loss of creditable drug coverage.

 If you're already retired, your next chance to enroll in Original Medicare is during the Open Enrollment Period (OEP), January 1 through March 31.
 To enroll in Medicare Advantage, the next chance to enroll is during the Annual Enrollment Period (AEP), October 15 through December 7.
 (If you missed your initial enrollment period, your premiums may be higher.)

 During the annual enrollment period, you can: